-Australian-born conductor Nicholas Milton has established an outstanding reputation for his charismatic stage presence and thrilling interpretations of an extensive repertoire spanning both concert and opera.
-Renowned for his dynamic conducting style, energy, and compelling musical integrity, the immediacy of Milton’s rapport with musicians continues to captivate orchestras and audiences alike.
+Recently named General Music Director of the Saarländisches Staatstheater in Saarbrücken, Germany, Nicholas Milton has established an outstanding reputation for his charismatic stage presence and powerful interpretations of an extensive concert and opera repertoire.
+Renowned for his dynamic conducting style and compelling musical integrity, he continues to attract international attention as one of the most outstanding Australian conductors working today.